 Inspired by the unconditional love of family and his commitment to change, Stedman decided to leave the gang life behind and instead use the stumbling block of prison as a stepping stone toward a better future.

-Shortly after being accepted into the Prison Entrepreneurship Program (PEP), his love for learning led him to Oliver J. Bell, a Cleveland, TX unit.
+Shortly after being accepted into the Prison Entrepreneurship Program (PEP), his love for learning led him to the Oliver J. Bell Unit, in Cleveland, TX.
 After graduating from PEP’s business and life skills program, he began working on his finances as a client of the City of Houston’s Financial Empowerment Center (HFEC), which helped him gain a better understanding of credit and other personal finance topics.

 Stedman is now gainfully employed and focused on giving back—not only to his family who faithfully supported him through his incarceration—but society at large.
 He now looks forward to each new day with hope and expectation, proud of how his commitment to change in every area of his life has yielded great dividends for today and tomorrow.

 Stedman continues to work one-on-one with his Financial Counselor and credits the HFEC for giving him a new lease on life.
 Stedman’s life is now drastically different than the one he once knew as a young gang member in Cuero, Texas.